Shreshth-mehra/habit-tracker/METRICS_FEATURE.md

 - Counts dates where at least threshold number of habits have entries

 #### Streak Calculation
-- **In Range**: Iterates through date range, counts consecutive days with entries
+- **In Range**: Iterates through date range, counts consecutive days with entries, and treats gaps as frozen only if (a) they are within `streak_freeze`, (b) they do not exceed the `max_freezes` allowance inside any rolling 7-day window, and (c) applies `freeze_penalty × frozen_days` before resuming the streak
-- **Ever**: Sorts all entries, finds longest sequence of consecutive dates
+- **Ever**: Sorts all entries, finds longest sequence of consecutive dates, applying the same freeze duration, weekly limit, and penalty rules

 #### Total Days Calculation
 - **Displayed**: Uses earlier of (oldest displayed date, earliest entry) to end of displayed range